zejyun6018/ipi-doc-source/source/iot_pi/HowToBuildYocto.md

 We provide [meta-adlink-rockchip](https://github.com/adlink/meta-adlink-rockchip) is an Yocto BSP layer for LEC-PX30 with Industrial Pi.

-Please refer to [here](https://github.com/adlink/meta-adlink-rockchip/wiki) to guide you how to build Yocto Linux.
+Please refer to the following [page](https://github.com/ADLINK/meta-adlink-rockchip/wiki/01.-Build-Yocto-Image-on-LEC-PX30-with-IPi-SMARC) to guide you how to build Yocto Linux.